TasneemZh/Hosting-ToDoList/README.md

 -----------------

-You have to replace the **<Username>** and **<PASSWORD>** parameters with yours by making an account on Heroku (For more details, see app.js comments)
+You can replace the connection with *MongoDB Atlas* with yours by making an account on MongoDB Atlas (For more details, see app.js comments and [the reference](https://www.mongodb.com/try?jmp=nav) at the end)

-Your changes take effect on your local server but not the site unless you deploy your git on Heroku after making an account on Heroku
+Your changes take effect on your local server but not the site unless you deploy your git on Heroku after making an account on Heroku.

+NOTE: If not interested in deploying the project remotely, then check this one: [To-Do-List App](https://github.com/TasneemZh/To-Do-List)

 -----------------